atomantic/bitcoin_orderbook_indicator/README.md

 `TODO`: would be cool to also load this up using [D3](https://d3js.org/) in JavaScript to make a website for it.

 ![sample data](img/sample.png)
-*here we see running the engine for about 2 days during a price pump*
+*here we see running the engine for a few days during a price pump*

 ## What Else?